yujuan-zhang/feature-representation-for-LLMs/README.md

 For using VAE model you can follow this instructions,

+1. First, we need to import the required Python libraries, and define the architecture for the VAE (Variational Autoencoder) model.

 ```

 import torch
 import numpy as np
 import pandas as pd